Get Tech Tips

-These are some very preventable mistakes that occur due to simple oversight and carelessness that need to happen 0% of the time.
+These are some very preventable mistakes that occur due to simple oversights and carelessness that need to happen 0% of the time.

 1. Bad Practices with Caps and Seals

 Leaving caps off is never OK.
 While it's true that Schrader valves and back-seating service valves “should” seal completely and shouldn't be left leaking, it is always possible that a little leakage can happen.
 Besides, keeping bugs and dirt out of the ports is reason enough to keep the caps on.

-Bill Johnson (co-author of RACT) made a really good point on a recent podcast.
-When a system is apparently low (which you can verify through non-invasive temperature tests) you shouldn’t just pull off the caps and attach the gauges.
+Bill Johnson (co-author of Refrigeration and Air Conditioning Technology) made a really good point on a recent podcast.
+When a system is apparently low (which you can verify through non-invasive temperature tests), you shouldn't just pull off the caps and attach the gauges.
 First, look for oil at the ports and leak check them to eliminate port leaks as a possible cause.
-Once you remove the caps and attach your manifold you won’t be able to know if the ports were a leak point or not.
+Once you remove the caps and attach your manifold, you won't be able to know if the ports were a leak point or not.

 Every time I remove caps, I look inside them to make sure they are in place unless it is a flare hex cap that doesn't require a seal.

-It’s a good practice to keep all caps and screws together and in the same place on every call.
-This helps to ensure they don’t get accidentally knocked into the dirt, lost or forgotten.
-Put those caps back on, finger tight for caps with seals and snugged up with a wrench for hex flare caps (Trane residential units for example).
+It's a good practice to keep all caps and screws together and in the same place on every call.
+That helps ensure that they don't get accidentally knocked into the dirt, lost, or forgotten.
+Put those caps back on—finger-tight for caps with seals—and snugged up with a wrench for hex flare caps (on Trane residential units, for example).

 2. Leaving Disconnects Out/Off

-Obviously, nobody TRIES to forget the disconnect but it still happens all the time and it’s almost always because the tech gets in a hurry or distracted and usually both, and it can be eliminated easily by some best practices.
+Obviously, nobody TRIES to forget the disconnect, but it still happens all the time.
+It's almost always because the tech gets in a hurry or distracted (usually both), and it can be eliminated easily by some best practices.